pedromadureira000/work-at-codevance/how_to_deploy.md

 sudo vim /etc/systemd/system/gunicorn.service
 ```

-* Then copy this to that file
+* Then copy this to that file and edit the user field and working directory path

 ```
 [Unit]